Enveloppe/.github/profile/README.md

 # Obsidian Publisher

-Mkdocs Obsidian is an association between an Obsidian plugin and a Material mkdocs template to get a personal wiki site based on your Obsidian Vault....
+Obsidian Publisher is an association between an Obsidian plugin and a Material mkdocs template to get a personal wiki site based on your Obsidian Vault....
 For free.

 Made with :heart: by [@Mara-Li](https://github.com/Mara-Li)